bubstance/templeos-plus/README.md

 - [QEMU](https://www.qemu.org/)
 - [rsync](https://rsync.samba.org/)

 Scripts use settings from `config.sh`; customize it to your liking.
-For example, you may want to add the `-soundhw pcspk` flag to enable sound (it will be *loud*).
+For example, you may want to add the following flag to enable sound: `-audiodev alsa,id=snd0 -machine pcspk-audiodev=snd0`.
+Replace `alsa` with `pa` for PulseAudio.